Skip to Content

 If the surface is flat and smooth, you can use screws to fasten your items to the container without any problems.

-Types Of Screws To Use In Your Shipping Container
+Types of Screws to Use in Your Shipping Container

 Any screw will work if it fits appropriately into the pre-drilled holes on your item or in your ship container.
 There are many different types of screws available today, including: